Taking the time to perform a brand analysis on your competitors will give you a unique insight into your industry.

 Or, do something better!

-Your competition dominating one area of the market doesn’t mean that you should copy to try and overtake.
+Your competition dominating one area of the market doesn’t mean that you should necessarily copy to try and overtake.

-Is there a more creative way you can top what they’re doing, or focus and capitalise on an area that they have missed?
+Consider if there’s a more creative way you can top what they’re doing, or focus and capitalise on an area that they have missed?

 “I’m a divorce lawyer” tells people what you do.